1. Kingsman: The Golden Circle; A+

 33. Justice League; C

 Another DC movie, another critical lashing.
-Outside of Wonder Woman DC movies have (mostly rightfully) been torn apart by reviewers.
+Outside of Wonder Woman, DC movies have been torn apart by reviewers.
 However, the box office hasn't felt any of the damage until Justice League.
 It's a shame, too, because DC tries really hard to wipe away the misfire of Batman V Superman and give us a pure popcorn flick here.

 Originally the first of two parts, the sequel has all but been scrapped.
 The future of the DCEU is cloudier than a dark night but at least they had some fun with the famous DC Comics superheroes before it was over.
-Of note: Danny Elfman replaced Junkie XL and outside of a neat Flash theme goes through some concerning motions with the soundtrack.
+A positive takeaway is Danny Elfman’s Flash theme (the rest of Elfman’s score is terribly uninspired); however the casting of Ezra Miler (and I like him) as the Flash tells you all you need to know about DCEU management.

 I'm not much for movies based on real life stories (which is why Darkest Hour is where it is) but I do love me some Michael Keaton.
 I also love McDonald's granted I don't eat it anymore because I want to live past 60.
 The movie is just fine how it is and paints Ray Kroc accurately as the scumbag he was.
 It's the story it is because of that and I feel horribly for Nick Offerman every time I so much as think about this movie.